na-na-hi/renget/archive/t7quhk.md

 >Eiyu Isamu

 "*Hot guy detected!
 Always go muscular, ALWAYS!
 Hot over cute aaaaany day of the week, cute boys will ruin your* ***life!***"

+"Really...?
+I'll note that down...
+So normie guys are your type.
+For me, I dunno if I could ever be in a serious relationship with someone who doesn't know about all of this stuff, it just sounds like courting doom...
+Ah, but exploiting someone for their cash under the pretense of a relationship is totally fine, actually.
+Even better, since most cursed ones are poor as balls - like Mr. Normie here..."

+*"Hey, he's solidly middle class!
+It's YOUR standards for wealth that are all out of whack!"*

+Makoto rolls his eyes.
+"Be that as it may...
+Yu-chan might be normal, b, he myut he's not clueless.
+Any Hunter with two eyes could look at 'em and see that he's got a demon of his own clawing at his soul, though whether he's noticed is another kettle of sulfur entirely.
+Hope he wises up before anyone gets hurt, but maybe he's happier in the dark...
+Sometimes he drops by the club, he might be friends with one of the Hunters I think...?
+Hard to gauge, this one...
+I don't wanna risk getting shoved into a locker for asking for cash..."

 SUGAR RATING: C-.
 "Normie...?
 I don't wanna do sports.
 Nghghh..."
 ***